cloudquiza/security-audit-part-1/README.md

 Security audits help ensure that security checks are made, to monitor for threats, risks, or vulnerabilities that can affect an organization’s business continuity and critical assets.
-The following is a fictional scenario and security audit.
+The following is a fictional scenario and steps required to perform a security audit.

+---

 ## Scenario: